gabmansur/fraud-graph-data/README.md

 python -m venv .venv
 source .venv/bin/activate  # or .venv\Scripts\activate on Windows
 pip install -r requirements.txt
+# Copy .env.example to .env and fill in your Neo4j credentials (see section: Environment file).
 ```

 2. **Open the Notebooks**